Yes, it is possible to sell your car “as is.” However, with all the good options out there, it may be hard to sell it, […]

 1. Ford-F Series

 Now close to a million unit sales, the F Series is one of the best-selling trucks in the U.S and has been for almost 40 years straight.
 It’s the premier SUV, with a classic ‘big boy’ design backed by durability that lasts for years to come.
 Its safety ratings are top in its class.
-Pair that with an aluminum body and having the best fuel economy on the road today.
+Pair that with an aluminum body and having the best fuel economy on the road today, and you have a solid line of trucks.
 And with the addition of the option 7-kilowatt generator to the heavy-duty model, F-150, you’re less likely to encounter power failures on your adventures.
 Plus, it boasts an impressive fuel economy at 25 mpg on the highway, making it an ideal choice for those looking to save money while maintaining dependability and utility.

 2. Ram Pickup